Stella Maris English School: Secondary Section

+Higher Secondary Section

+Higher Secondary Section is a new section for classes of 11th std.
+In this section, there is a new uniform that is different from the other ones.
+It is Located Near The Secondary Section.

 Houses

 The students in the school are divided into different houses.
 In the primary section the students are divided into five houses each named after a flower.
 The houses are: